ctsf/CLM-RemoteDetailing-Public/README.md

 1. If needed, in the apex code into archive, replace the API name of the Activity object;
 2. Use Workbench to deploy a zip file with the functionality you need.

+(activityApplications.zip - logic for linking Apps to Activity)

 ## Full guide

 http://help.customertimes.com/articles/#!ct-mobile-ios-en/the-remote-detailing-functionality